Bangsamoro Organic Law: The Framework Agreement on the Bangsamoro

 On October 15, 2012, a preliminary peace agreement was signed in the Malacañan Palace between the Moro Islamic Liberation Front and the Government of the Philippines.
-This was the Framework Agreement on the Bangsamoro, which called for the creation of an autonomous political entity named Bangsamoro, replacing the Autonomous Region in Muslim Mindanao (ARMM).
+This was the Framework Agreement on the Bangsamoro, which called for the creation of an autonomous political entity named Bangsamoro, replacing the Autonomous Region in Muslim Mindanao.

 The signing came at the end of peace talks held in Kuala Lumpur in Malaysia from October 2–6.
 These talks were the last of 32 peace talks between the two parties, which spanned a period of nine years.

 Annexes and Addendum

 The Framework Agreement was later fleshed out by four Annexes and an addendum: